 - 1. The availability of other spare parts should be specially considered and decided upon by the Shipowner. - 2.
 It is assumed that the crew has on board the necessary tools and equipment. - 3.
-When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible. - 4.
-In the case of multi-engine instaliations, the minimum recommended spare parts are only necessary for one engine.
+When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible.

-Table 5 List of minimum recommended spare parts for essential auxiliary machinery of ships for unrestricted service
+${\it T\,a\,b\,l\,e\,\,5}$ List of minimum recommended spare parts for essential auxiliary machinery of ships for unrestricted service

 Nos.
 Item Spare part Number recommended

-Pum ps
+Pum Pumps

-1 Piston pumps Valve with seats and springs, each size fitted 1 set
+1 Compressors pumps Rotor sealings of each

-Piston rings, each type and size for one piston 1 set
+Gear type type and size

-2 Centrifugal Bearing of each type and size 1
+2 2 1 pumps Bear Bearings of each type

-pumps Rotor sealings of each type and size 1
+Valves and size

-3 Gear type Bearings of each type and size 1
+3 Rotor sealings Rotor sealings of each

-pumps Rotor sealings of each type and size 1
+Valve with seats and springs, each size fitted type and size